 Birmingham Literature Festival 2 – 11 October 2014

-Welcome to the Birmingham Literature Festival, the new name for the Birmingham Book Festival.
+Welcome to the Birmingham Literature Festival.
 Run by Writing West Midlands, the Festival has been a staple of the city’s autumn calendar for fifteen years.
-Celebrating the opening of the new Library of Birmingham, the Festival has enjoyed a rebrand*, bringing you a new look and a fresh programme.

 There are two ways to support your literature festival.
 You can become a Friend of Writing West Midlands and the Birmingham Literature Festival which brings benefits and discounts year round.
 If you are an organisation or individual interested in a particular event, sponsorship opportunities are available.
 For full details, see our Sponsorship Menu.

 The Birmingham Literature Festival is a project of Writing West Midlands.
 Writing West Midlands is the literature development agency for the region.
 Charity no. 1147710.
 Supported by Arts Council England.